boltlabs-inc/lnd/zklnd_tutorial/zklnd_installation_instructions.md

 Alternatively, you can install [`btcd` directly from its repo](https://github.com/btcsuite/btcd).

 Note that for our initial release of `zkLND` assumes users are running a btcd node on simnet (rather than the public mainnet or testnet).
 Therefore, when starting up btcd, it will be necessary to pass in `--bitcoin.simnet`.
-This is covered in more detail in the tutorial.
+This is covered in more detail in the [zkLND tutorial](zklnd_tutorial.md).